 “We plan to have the water tank finished by late 2006,” Orce says, hopefully.
 “Gary Bastien is in L.A. meeting with the engineers who designed the tank for ‘Titanic.’ ”

-up and running, marking the completion of phase one, Ciudad can now welcome productions.
+With six stages up and running, marking the completion of phase one, Ciudad can now welcome productions.
 The first to test out the facilities are small Spanish indies: Javier Rebollo’s “Lo que se de Lola” and Manuel Iborra’s “La dama boba.”

 “Before the big shoots come, we want to make sure that everything works without a hitch,” explains Orce.
 He also says two unnamed European productions are penciled in for the fall.